-- Post signage at the main entrance requesting that people who have been symptomatic with fever and/or cough not enter.
-Examples of signage such as Know Your Ws/Stop if You Have Symptoms flyers (English: Color, Black & White; Spanish: Color, Black & White). - ☐ Educate staff, students, and their families about the signs and symptoms of COVID-19, when they should stay home and when they can return to school. - ☐ Establish a dedicated space for symptomatic individuals that will not be used for other purposes. - ☐ Immediately isolate symptomatic individuals to the designated area at the school, and send them home to isolate. - ☐ Ensure symptomatic student remains under visual supervision of a staff member who is at least 6 feet away.
-The supervising adult should wear cloth face covering or a surgical mask. - ☐ Require the symptomatic person to wear a cloth face covering or a surgical mask while waiting to leave the facility. - Cloth face coverings should not be placed on: - Anyone who has trouble breathing or is unconscious. - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance. - Anyone who cannot tolerate a cloth face covering due to developmental, medical or behavioral health needs. - ☐ Require school nurses or delegated school staff need to provide direct patient care to wear appropriate Personal Protective Equipment (PPE) and perform hand hygiene after removing PPE.
-Refer to the Infection Control Supplies Checklist for type of PPE needed. - ☐ Implement cleaning and disinfecting procedure following CDC guidelines. - ☐ Have a plan for how to transport an ill student or staff member home or to medical care.
+- ☐ Post signage at the main entrance requesting that people who have been symptomatic with fever and/or cough not enter.
+Examples of signage such as Know Your Ws/Stop if You Have Symptoms flyers (English: Color, Black & White; Spanish: Color, Black & White). - ☐ Educate students, families, teachers, and staff about the signs and symptoms of COVID-19, when they should stay home and when they can return to school. - ☐ Establish a dedicated space for symptomatic individuals that will not be used for other purposes. - ☐ Immediately isolate symptomatic individuals to the designated area at the school, and send them home to continue isolating. - ☐ Ensure symptomatic student remains under visual supervision of a staff member who is at least 6 feet away.
+The supervising adult should wear cloth face covering or a surgical mask. - Require the symptomatic person to wear a cloth face covering or a surgical mask while waiting to leave the facility. - Cloth face coverings should not be placed on: - Anyone who has trouble breathing or is unconscious. - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance. - Anyone who cannot tolerate a cloth face covering due to developmental, medical or behavioral health needs. - □ Require school nurses or delegated school staff who provide direct patient care to wear appropriate Personal Protective Equipment (PPE) and perform hand hygiene after removing PPE.
+Refer to the StrongSchoolsNC Infection Control and PPE Guidance (K-12) for more information. - ☐ Implement cleaning and disinfecting procedure following CDC guidelines.

-- Adhere to the following process for allowing a student or staff member to return to school. - If a person has had a negative COVID-19 test, they can return to school once there is no fever without the use of feverreducing medicines and they have felt well for 24 hours. - If a person is diagnosed with COVID-19 by a medical professional based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they should not be at school and should stay at home until they (or a family member if younger child) can answer YES to the following three questions: - 1.
+- ☐ Have a plan for how to transport an ill student or staff member home or to medical care. - Adhere to the following process for allowing a student or staff member to return to school. - If a person has had a negative COVID-19 test, they can return to school once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours. - If a person is diagnosed with COVID-19 by a medical professional based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they should not be at school and should stay at home until they (or a family member if younger child) can answer YES to the following three questions: - 1.
 Has it been at least 10 days since the individual first had symptoms? - 2.
 Has it been at least 3 days since the individual had a fever (without using fever reducing medicine)? - 3.
-Has it been at least 3 days since the individual's symptoms have improved, including cough and shortness of breath?
+Has it been at least 3 days since the individual's symptoms have improved, including cough and shortness of breath? - A person can return to school, following normal school policies, if they receive confirmation of an alternative diagnosis from a health care provider that would explain the COVID-19-like symptom(s), once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours.